-With over 20 years experience in the treasurer's office, I feel I'm well prepared for the financial challenges that always loom on the horizon in county government.
-I began my service to Washington County residents as deputy treasurer in 1997, was promoted to chief deputy in 2008 and finally, was elected your treasurer in November 2014.
+With over 20 years experience in the treasurer's office, I'm well prepared for the financial challenges that always loom on the horizon in county government.
+I began my service to Washington County residents as deputy treasurer in 1997, received a promotion to chief deputy in 2008 and finally, was elected your treasurer in November 2014.
 As long as I'm treasurer, business in this office will be conducted with integrity, honesty, accuracy, and transparency.
 Washington County is a great place to live and I welcome you to stop by whenever you're at the courthouse.

 Duties of the Treasurer